cvanhorn293/ne-volleyball-landing-page/README.md

 This will show the different changes done for the application.
 This will include assignment specific changes, what the assignment was, and when it was due.
 It will also have non-specific assignment updates that were done to make the landing page.

+## Nov 12, 2025

+P.M.

+- Finished stats section styling
+- Created new components for statCard
+  - StatCard
+    - Component to build the container for all of the StatBlock children
+    - Added a hidden prop to remove display of a card on mobile when "defensive" is selected
+    - {title, children, hidden} props
+  - StatBlock
+    - Goes inside of StatCard component
+    - Builds out individual children and the values needed
+    - {title, value} props
+- Updated various styling on elements to clean up design
+- Removed unneeded json file since I am updating stats through an API

+A.M.

+- Updated all stats
+- Added hide in global.css to display:none
+- Added new toggle with functionality to toggle based on the mode "offense" or "defense"
+- Started mobile design for stats

 ## Nov 11, 2025

 - Added new stats section